Growth in solvable subgroups of GL_r(Z/pZ): Introduction

 \subsection{Acknowledgments}

 Pablo Spiga provided help with group theory results; Martin Kassabov provided significant assistance in understanding solvable algebraic groups.
-Thanks are also due in this regard to Emmanuel Breuillard, Kevin Buzzard, Simon Goodwin, Alex Gorodnik, Scott Murray and L\'aszl\'o Pyber.
+Thanks are also due in this regard to Emmanuel Breuillard, Kevin Buzzard, Simon Goodwin, Alex Gorodnik, Scott Murray, L\'aszl\'o Pyber and an anonymous referee.
 In addition Simon Goodwin pointed out an error in the statement of Lem. \ref{l: kirillov} in an earlier version.

-Part of this work was completed while the first author was visiting the University of Western Australia; he would like to thank the maths department there for providing excellent working conditions, and for their interest in the work at hand.
+Part of this work was completed while the first author was visiting the University of Western Australia and the University of Bristol; he would like to thank members of both maths departments for providing excellent working conditions, and for their interest in the work at hand.
 The second author would like to thank the Ecole Polytechnique F\'ed\'erale de Lausanne for hosting him during part of his work on this project.

-The final section of this paper is joint work with L\'aszl\'o Pyber and Endre Szab\'o; it is a pleasure to thank them for the warm way in which they have shared their considerable insight.
+Section~\ref{s: extension} of this paper is joint work with L\'aszl\'o Pyber and Endre Szab\'o; it is a pleasure to thank them for the warm way in which they have shared their considerable insight.